mtumilowicz/java11-concurrency-semaphore/README.md

     * `void release(int permits)`
     * `int availablePermits()`
     * `int drainPermits()`
+        * acquires and returns all permits that are immediately available
     * `void reducePermits(int reduction)`
 * permit is acquired on a semaphore basis: one thread can acquire a permit and another can return it